mahdiSaeedi/Playing-card-classifier/README.md

 - `Code and Data/Output/card_classifier.pth`: trained model weights
 - `Code and Data/playing-cards-model-training.ipynb`: training notebook

-The raw training dataset is intentionally excluded from GitHub using `.gitignore` so the repo stays small and deployable.
+The raw training dataset is excluded from GitHub so the repo stays small and deployable.

 ## Run locally